ArduPilot/ardupilot_wiki/dev/source/docs/using-sitl-for-ardupilot-testing.rst

 forward UDP packets to the GCSs network address.
 Alternatively SITL can connect to a GCS over TCP/IP without using *MAVProxy*.

+To start SITL without starting MAVProxy use the ``--no-mavproxy`` option.
+SITL will be listening for a GGS station to connect via UDP port 14550 or TCP port 5760.

 .. _using-sitl-for-ardupilot-testing_sitl_with_mavproxy_udp:

 SITL with MAVProxy (UDP)